chrisluedtke/Data-Structures/README.md

 ![Image of Doubly Linked List](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Doubly-linked-list.svg/610px-Doubly-linked-list.svg.png)

 ### Binary Search Trees

+**Binary Trees** simply require that each node has no more than 2 children. **Binary Search Trees** require that each node have no more than 2 children **and** all left children have values less than their parents, all right children have values greater than their parents.

 * Should have the methods `insert`, `contains`, `get_max`.
     * `insert` adds the input value to the binary search tree, adhering to the rules of the ordering of elements in a binary search tree.
     * `contains` searches the binary search tree for the input value, returning a boolean indicating whether the value exists in the tree or not.
     * `get_max` returns the maximum value in the binary search tree.
     * `for_each` performs a traversal of _every_ node in the tree, executing the passed-in callback function on each tree node value.
 There is a myriad of ways to perform tree traversal; in this case any of them should work.

 ![Image of Binary Search Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/300px-Binary_search_tree.svg.png)

 ### Heaps
+**Heaps** are binary tree data structures implemented as an array.
+For any node in the heap, the value of the node is larger than the values of its children nodes.
+Therefore the root of the tree is the largest value.

+**Heaps** are implemented as arrays in order to take advantage of constant-time access to any element in the heap, which also allows us to more easily swap elements in different positions throughout the heap.
+To traverse the tree, we use formulaic look-up methods.
+Given a parent node's index value, `i`, the parent's left child index is `2i + 1`, and it's right child is located at index `2i + 2`.
+Conversely,a node's parent is located at index `floor((i - 1) / 2)`.

 * Should have the methods `insert`, `delete`, `get_max`, `_bubble_up`, and `_sift_down`.
     * `insert` adds the input value into the heap; this method should ensure that the inserted value is in the correct spot in the heap
     * `delete` removes and returns the 'topmost' value from the heap; this method needs to ensure that the heap property is maintained after the topmost element has been removed.